Florida’s Space Coast Fun at Kennedy Space Center

 8. Planet Play is for adults and kids!

-However, KSC didn’t skip the learning in this area either.
+Plus, KSC didn’t skip on the learning in Planet Play.
 Your children will accidentally learn about solar flares, gravity, engineering, and more.
 I loved seeing how my children applied some of what they had learned!

 Best of all, Planet Play has a bar and cafe!
 Serving coffee, wine, or beer next to a long lounge of seats and couches, parents can enjoy a break and a drink while watching their kids.